FreeTubeApp/freetube-redirect/README.md

 # freetube-redirect
-Browser extension to open YouTube links into FreeTube
+Browser extension to open YouTube / HookTube links into FreeTube